Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 The vaccines still received independent review and approval, under emergency rules put in place before this pandemic for situations where the public’s health is at serious and immediate risk, as it is now.

-More detail: The effort started with rapid research on the genetics of the coronavirus, starting in January.
-Scientific tools have made it possible to “read” the genetic material of a virus in mere days, where it once took months.
+More detail: The effort started with rapid research on the genetics of the coronavirus, starting in January 2020.
+Scientific tools made it possible to “read” the genetic material of a virus in mere days, where it once took months.
+That information was shared immediately with anyone who could use it.

-Part of the delay in studying a new vaccine is the time it takes to design a high quality and safe clinical trial.
-For COVID-19, international organizations came together to agree on a study outline and goals.
+In the past, part of the delay in studying a new vaccine is the time it takes to design a high quality and safe clinical trial -- a test of the vaccine in human volunteers to look at safety and protection against disease.
+For COVID-19, international organizations came together to agree on a study outline and goals from the start, which made the trials go faster.

 Another big difference is that governments agreed to pay companies to produce large amounts of their vaccines in advance, even while trials were testing how well the vaccine actually worked in people.